MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOUser.md

 ### -Limit

 Specifies the maximum number of users returned.
 The default value is to return 500 users.
 To return all users specify the value "All".
+Note that using "All" may get this powershell command throttled (HTTP 429).

 ```yaml
 Type: String